Dr. Robbie Babins-Wagner, PhD – Chief Executive Officer

 Before joining the staff at Calgary Counselling Centre, Carla worked extensively counselling families and adolescents in Edmonton.
 By entering the counselling field, Carla ensured that she would be able to live her dream of making a difference in the world.

-Christine is a full time counsellor with a Masters in Social Work from the University of Calgary.
-She comes to the Centre with a background in counselling pregnant and parenting teens and has experience in suicide and bereavement with the Canadian Mental Health Association.
+Christine is a full time counsellor with a Masters of Social Work, clinical specialization and a Bachelors degree in Social Work, both from the University of Calgary.
+She comes to the Centre with a background in counselling pregnant and parenting teens and has experience in suicide and bereavement working with the Canadian Mental Health Association.
+Christine has training and experience in both EMDR and in couples therapy, having trained in the Developmental Model of Couples Therapy with the Couple’s institute in CA.

 Christine became a counsellor because of her belief in the power of relationship to transform lives and is passionate about her role in client’s journey toward change.